hobbyiot/HELIUM-SENSORS/H2S-Dev V1.2/MANUFACTURING DATA/README.md

 ### General

 Manufacturing data is required to establish the production process of a device.
-The minimum set of documents include graphical information representing the layers of the printed circuit board (PCB) layers, bill of materials (BOM) of the components, pick-place file with machine instructions of coordinates and rotation of each component to populate on the board as well as assembly drawings of the component sketches on the board.
+The minimum set of documents include graphical information representing the layers of the printed circuit board (PCB) layers, bill of materials (BOM) of the components, pick-place file with machine instructions of coordinates and rotation of each component to populate as well as assembly drawings of the component sketches on the board.
 Additional information may include 3D views, real pictures of a prototype and other information to ensure the quality manufacturing process.

 A visualization of the H2S-Dev V1.2 production data - Gerber and Drill files including PCB edge, Top Layer, round and slot holes.